JingHuangLab/SWIT/README.md

 3. After running, you can go to the corresponding path to view the molecular generation results.
 For example, `./examples/task_test/RL_practice/test1/results/scaffold_memory.csv`

 ## Help
-If you have any questions, please contact with Kaiyue Zhang (zhangkaiyue@westlake.edu.cn)
+If you have any questions, please contact Kaiyue Zhang (zhangkaiyue@westlake.edu.cn)

 ## Authors
 * Kaiyue Zhang (zhangkaiyue@westlake.edu.cn)